Raha-Mir/ur5e_manipulator/README.md

 # UR5e Robot Motion Control

 This repository provides motion scripts and launch files for controlling a **UR5e robotic arm** using **ROS Noetic**.
-It leverages the [Pinocchio](https://stack-of-tasks.github.io/pinocchio/) library and a **Computed Torque Controller + PD Feedback**, supporting various trajectories including circular and spiral paths.
+It leverages the [Pinocchio](https://stack-of-tasks.github.io/pinocchio/) library and a **Computed Torque Controller+PD Feedback**, supporting various trajectories including circular and spiral paths.

 ---